telerik/maui-docs/controls/datepicker/datepicker-default-dates.md

 ---
 title: Default Dates
 page_title: .NET MAUI DatePicker Documentation | Default Dates
-description: Check our &quot;Key Features&quot; documentation article for Telerik DatePicker for .NET MAUI.
+description: "Define preselected dates in the Telerik DatePicker for .NET MAUI and in the spinner."
 position: 4
 slug: datepicker-default-dates
 ---

 # Default Dates

-This article will explain how you can define preselected dates both in the DatePicker - the selected date, and in the spinner - the highlighted date.
+You can define preselected dates both in the DatePicker (the selected date) and in the spinner (the highlighted date).

-## Current Selected Date
+## Defining the Current Date Selection

-Through the `Date` property of type *DateTime?* you can define the current date selection.
-The default value is null.
+Through the `Date` property of the `DateTime?` type you can define the current date selection.
+The default value is `null`.

-### Example

 <snippet id='datepicker-keyfeatures-date-spinnerformat' />
 ```XAML